giactitti/SZ/README.md

 Giacomo Titti and Alessandro Sarretta, Padova, November 2021

 please cite as: Giacomo Titti, & Alessandro Sarretta.
 (2020, May 25).
 CNR-IRPI-Padova/SZ: SZ plugin (Version v1.0).
 Zenodo.

+## Contacts
+If you have any problem, please pull request or write to giacomotitti@gmail.com